 “From there I borrowed every book remotely related that I could find at the library,” Krysta says.
 “When that wasn’t enough I went to the internet.
 Back then, YouTube had a close-knit collection of Wiccan and non-Wiccan witches practicing in many different ways.”

-As they dove deeper into the myriad types of witchcraft practices, Krysta discovered that they could play with the rules of witchcraft, and develop a personalized practice outside of Wicca.
+As they dove deeper into the myriad types of witchcraft practices, Krysta discovered that they could play with the rules of witchcraft, and develop a personalised practice outside of Wicca.

 It took Krysta several years of channeling and ancestor work to develop a witchcraft practice that felt right.
 Now, Krysta says that reconnecting with and remembering their innate Indigenous wisdom is a crucial element of their witchcraft.